$19.16-$23.74 hourly / $3,321.32-$4,114.52 monthly / $39,855.84-$49,374.24 annual

 Customer service techniques for public contact in person, on the telephone, and in written communication

-Using a computer and standard office equipment
+Operating a computer and standard office equipment

-Understand, interpret, and apply basic rules, policies, and procedures
+Understand, interpret, and apply basic rules, policies, and procedures pertinent to the assigned office

 Give clear and concise instructions